 Service Opportunities in Leadership

-SOL is an intensive 12-month leadership program for Duke undergraduates that combines academic study, research service learning, mentoring, and leadership training.
+SOL is an intensive 12-month leadership program for Duke undergraduates that combines community immersion, reflection, academic study, and leadership training.

 What is SOL?

 We believe that leadership is honed through meaningful service and thoughtful engagement with communities.
-Students collaborate with community partners to design field-based service and research projects that are well-grounded in the context to address community needs.
-From experience, this model enables students to develop their own leadership skills and do so in a manner that is respectful of the communities.
+Students collaborate with community partners to design field-based service and research projects that are well-grounded in and respond to community context.
+This model enables students to develop their own leadership skills and do so in a manner that is respectful of their communities.

 Benefits of Participation